developmentseed/cdk-seed/CONTRIBUTING.md

     console.log("Look, I'm doing something!")
     ```

-For more UI components, see the [Just the Docs](https://pmarsceill.github.io/just-the-docs/docs/ui-components) documentation. _NOTE: Just the Docs' examples utilize Kramdown to render its markdown, not Github Flavored Markdown.
+For more UI components, see the [Just the Docs](https://pmarsceill.github.io/just-the-docs/docs/ui-components) documentation.

+_NOTE: Just the Docs' examples utilize Kramdown to render its markdown, not Github Flavored Markdown.
 Being that we use Github Flavored Markdown, shorthand such as `{: .btn }` is not available.
 Any non-standard markdown should be written as HTML._

 ### JSDocs

 Code documentation is generated automatically from the [JSDoc](https://jsdoc.app/) comment blocks provided within the TypeScript source code.
-At a minumum, every member of the `props` interface and the exported `Construct` should be annotated with JSDoc information.  _NOTE: At time of writing, it appears that only the `@deprecated` tag makes its way from the JSDoc annotations to the rendered markdown.
+At a minimum, every member of the `props` interface and the exported `Construct` should be annotated with JSDoc information.

+ _NOTE: At time of writing, it appears that only the `@deprecated` tag makes its way from the JSDoc annotations to the rendered markdown.
 As such, content from other tags (e.g. `@default`) should be duplicated within the textual messaging of the JSDoc description._

 ## Additional Resources